vkostyanetsky/RFQ/README.md

 ![Response to RFQ](images/response-to-rfq.png)

-Below the fields a supplier can see two buttons: `Save as Draft` and `Submit`.
+Below the fields a supplier has two buttons to press: `Save as Draft` and `Submit`.
 First one saves all entered data in the 1C:Enterprise infobase; when a supplier tries to open the same RFQ URL later, all the entered data will remain in place.

-Second one means that all the needful data are entered.
-The response is being saved and a RFQ URL becomes unavailable.
+The second one means that all the needful data are entered.
+The response will be saved.
+The RFQ URL will become unavailable from this point.

 ## How does it work?

+The application lies on three whales:

+1. 1C:Enterprise infobase (backend).
+Stores all data and provides a REST HTTP service to operate with it.
+2. REST proxy service.
+Made on Python (Flask framework, to be certain).
+Able to authenticate on REST HTTP service of 1C:Enterprise infobase.
+Transfer data from the web application to 1C:Enterprise and back.
+3. Web application (React.js).
+The only visible part for a user within direct access to the 1C:Enterprise infobase.

 ![How does it work?](images/how-does-it-work.png)